What Diamonds Are Made Of?

 What are Synthetic Diamonds Made Of?

 Today’s scientists produce synthetic diamonds, too.
 There are two methods for making synthetic diamonds.
 The first mimics that natural process very closely.
-Pieces of graphite are turned to diamonds using extreme pressure and temperatures, as well as electricity.
+Pieces of graphite are turned into diamonds using extreme pressure and temperatures, as well as electricity.
 This process turns graphite into diamond over several days, though these diamonds are not as pure as the natural stones.

 The second process uses a tiny piece of diamond to create a much larger “sheet like” diamond.
 The small piece of diamond is depressurized and then, using natural gas, and microwaves, it is heated to about 2000 degrees.
 This creates new carbon atoms that stick to the diamond, adding to its size.
 This type of synthetic diamond is often used in computers, as it is extremely heat tolerant.